Code-Institute-Submissions/british-motorsport/README.md

 ## Testing
 The site was tested on different screen sizes and browsers such as Chrome and Firefox, to ensure that the site layout responds well and looks good wherever the user is looking at the site.
 The only issue I have found currently is the shadow over the front of the main images on the home page, and subsequent header images is not displaying making it harder to read in these browsers.

-The links have been clicked following the user experiences mentioned.
+The links have been clicked following the user experiences mentioned to ensure they are linking to the correct pages.

 The HTML and CSS code was checked using online validators, and all pages were updated according to the results.

 ## Deployment
+The project has been deployed to Github

 ## Attribution
 ### Content
 The images were obtained from a number of sources, including websites and personal portfolio.
 The yearly calendars and teams/driver lineups were obtained from the main sites of the championships.
-Videos were my own.
+The videos were taken from events I have previously attended.

+The lap records in the circuits page came from the wikipedia links for that particular circuit.

 #### Main Page Images
 Main Site Image/ Championship Header Image - Personal